 The first reason you should consider adding a pad to your camping quiver is to mirror the needs of your activities.
 An ultralight backpacking pad isn’t the ideal setup for a weekend of climbing and car camping.
 A luxurious and thick foam pad also isn’t what you want to bring for a long-distance backpacking trip.
 Bring the right tool for the task ahead.

-Our Fast & Light sleeping pads are our lightest sleeping pads built for pursuing objectives where a lighter pack and warmer night are mission critical.
-On the other end of the spectrum, our Camp & Comfort line ignores packability and weight to provide some of the comfiest, thickest and warmest pads in our line.
+Our Fast & Light sleeping pads are our lightest sleeping pads built for pursuing objectives where a lighter pack and warmer night are mission-critical.
+On the other end of the spectrum, our Camp & Comfort line sacrifices some packability and weight to provide some of the comfiest, thickest and warmest pads in our line.
 Finally, our Trek & Travel sleeping pads balance a small pack size with luxurious camp comfort.

 Similar to your sleeping bag, an appropriate temperature rating can go a long way to providing a better time outside, not only at camp but also on the trail.